-Possibly the world's most cost-effective evidence based charity
+One the world's most cost-effective evidence-based charities

 Malaria is a preventable disease transmitted by mosquitos, which provide a host for the parasite.
 The infection results in high fevers, nausea, aches, and sometimes death.
 In 2017, around half a million people died and over 200 million people fell ill due to malaria.
-70% of those who suffer from malaria are under 5.
+70% of those who suffer from malaria are under the age of 5.